Katie Day, originally from Maine (USA), has lived overseas since 1986 - in the UK, Hong Kong, Vietnam, Thailand, and Singapore.

 LEADERSHIP - ORGANIZING CONFERENCES

-Besides presenting at conferences, she has also organized professional development.
+Besides presenting at conferences, she has helped organize professional development events.

 Hands on Literacy one-day conferences in Singapore: Katie Day (while at UWCSEA) and Barb Reid (while at Tanglin Trust) were the driving forces behind establishing the ISLN “Hands on Literacy” conferences — held in 2008, 2010, and 2012.

 School Librarian Connection conferences in Asia and Europe: Dianne McKenzie, who worked in Hong Kong for years as a teacher-librarian, now runs an independent consultancy — School Librarian Connection — as well as being an IBO Workshop Leader.
-She asked Katie to be her co-organizer on two librarian conferences in 2016: “Beijing - Context & Conversations” and “Prague - InSPIRing Conversations” (2016) — as well as the upcoming “Bucharest — Disruptive Conversations” one in April 2020.
+Katie has been a co-organizer for several librarian conferences with Dianne: “Beijing - Context & Conversations” (2016) and “Prague - InSPIRing Conversations” (2016) — as well as the upcoming “Bucharest — Disruptive Conversations” one in April 2020.